 Using your automated marketing tools, you can zero in on the right time of day to run your ads to take advantage of this potential opportunity.

 While the Internet is open 24/7, 365 days a year — and on leap days — most businesses are not.
 While it certainly makes sense to run ads more often during peak conversion times, another dayparting best practice you might consider is when your physical business is closed.

 Just because you’re closed doesn’t mean that consumers wouldn’t want to visit and browse your online store.
 However, if your products (or services) might prompt visitors to call you for questions — and your phones aren’t answered after-hours — then you may want to pull back your ad campaigns.

 Conversely, maybe you want to make sure your digital advertising is at full blast when you are closed.
 After all, when you are open, customers can call and ask all of their questions.
 But, when you are closed, you might want to push web users to your properties as often as possible?

 You will want to perform an analysis of your marketing performance at the hour level to see if you find any patterns before setting your automated marketing tools to shut your ad programs down when you are open or closed.

-Skai’s Search’s ad scheduling features enable search marketers to daypart in multiple ways.
+Skai’s Paid Search’s ad schedules enable search marketers to daypart in multiple ways.
 It can even set bids to increase or decrease during certain times of the day.
 This way you don’t have to just choose on or off, but rather to keep going but at higher or lower bids.